parse() functions

 /**

-* Optional human-readable description of the type guard error
+* Optional human-readable error description.

 *